santipu03/block-explorer-eth/README.md

-## Todo

-- Query txns for every account

-  - Correct block number in that

-- Improve Styling
-- Search bar

 # Ethereum Block Explorer

 The lessons this week covered the Ethereum JSON-RPC API and the `ethers.js` library giving us the ability to query the Ethereum blockchain and make transactions!